Commonwealth marine reserves - Background

 Australia's Marine Bioregional Planning Program developed Marine Bioregional Plans and identified new Commonwealth marine reserves in Commonwealth waters.
 Marine bioregional plans have been prepared under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to improve the way decisions are made under national environmental law about the protection of marine biodiversity and the sustainable use of marine resources.

 New Commonwealth marine reserves (sometimes called marine protected areas or marine parks) were identified through the marine bioregional planning process as part of Australia's commitment to establish a National Representative System of Marine Protected Areas (NRSMPA) by 2012.
-A network of marine reserves was established in the South-east Marine Region in 2007.
+A network of marine reserves was established in the South-east Marine Region in 2007 prior to the commencement of the marine bioregional planning program.

 - Bioregional Profiles